olemb/dbfread/docs/dbf_objects.rst

   ``language_driver`` byte.
 If this fails it falls back on ASCII.

+char_decode_errors='strict'

+  The error handling scheme to use for the handling of decoding errors.
+This is passed as the ``errors`` option to the ``bytes.decode()`` method.
+From the documentation of that method:

+  "The default is 'strict' meaning that decoding errors raise a UnicodeDecodeError.
+Other possible values are 'ignore' and 'replace' as well as any other name registered with codecs.register_error that can handle UnicodeDecodeErrors."

 lowernames=False
   Field names are typically uppercase.
 If you pass ``True`` all field names will be converted to lowercase.